remnoteio/twtterbotplugin/README.md

 #### Twitter "Save" Commands:

 Message @rem_note "save" or "save to" to save to your knowledge base.
-Optionally specify the save location in RemNote
+Optionally specify the save location in RemNote:

-Example:

 - @rem_note save
 - @rem_note save to "Reading List"

-### Twitter "Learn" Commands:
+#### Twitter "Learn" Commands:

 Message @rem_note "learn" to auto-generate flashcards.
 Optionally specify a question that you want to learn.